 Finally, for those who don’t know, your favourite lab coat wearing man about town can now be found talking nonsense on Twitter.
 No, not Rob Morrison: me!
 Find me under the fairly obvious user name labcoatman, where you can read what I’m seeing at the festival and watch me exchange nonsense with my friends and celebrities I don’t know – par for the course, really.

-Comedy Festival news by Ben McKenzie: the Man in the Lab Coat, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Comedy Festival news by Ben McKenzie, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.